About the U.S. Tax System

 - Plan to spend at least 30 minutes preparing your tax return with GLACIER.

+If you have questions about the software, please visit the Tutorial Videos link on the GTP welcome page.
 All information entered in GLACIER is encrypted and secured via SSL technology.
 GLACIER will NOT use your email address for any purpose other than to contact you if an error has occurred with your tax return preparation.
 Record your GLACIER user ID and password.
 This information is required to access the site at a later date, or in the case of a dropped internet connection.
 If you used GLACIER last year, your previous user ID and password should work.
 If you cannot login, follow the prompts on the screen to recover your account.

 United Way of Denton County offers free tax services by volunteer tax accountants